 thallis ecard - BJJ Purple belt

 Thallis started training jiu-jitsu in 2003 under the legendary Charles "Cobrinha" Rubens, where he earned his blue belt.
 During that time, he shared the mats with Michael Langhi and many other great fighters.
 Cobrinha decided to move to Sao Paulo three years later and Thallis transferred to Mauro Pacifico's Bushido Team under Daniel Nonato, a jiu-jitsu and judo black belt.
 Thallis spent his time competing and creating a free children's BJJ project where all kids had access to jiu-jitsu.
 Daniel awarded Thallis his purple belt.
 Since moving to the US, he found The Collective and immediately felt at home.
-He's currently going through our apprentice teacher training in hopes of teaching a classes on his own one day!
+But the draw of warmer weather has brought him to sunny Florida.
+We hope to see you on the mats down there or back here soon!

 Programs & pricing